-I have a distinct memory of receiving a hefty teep to the vagina in my second fight, which wasn’t much of an issue.
+I have a distinct memory of receiving a hefty teep to the vag in my second fight, which wasn’t much of an issue.
 In the fights that ensued after that, however, knees to the groin seemed to become the weapon of choice of a few of my opponents.
 Of course, they were accidental (or at least I hope so!) but that didn’t make them any less annoying or painful.
 There seems to be a common misconception that it doesn’t particularly hurt for us ladies, but it does!
 I went back to sparring two days after a fight where I received one such knee, and ended up taking further abuse to the area in the form of a kick.
-It was sincerely unpleasant, and it got me thinking; why aren’t there any decent female ‘part’ protectors out there?
+It was sincerely unpleasant, and it got me wondering; why aren’t there any decent female groin protectors out there?
 Maybe there are, and I’m just missing them, but does anyone actually use them anyway?

 In Thailand, you’d have a hard time finding anything other than a horrible big cardboard triangle with elastic attached to it in order to protect yourself.
 I was forced to wear a communal (yes, communal) one for my fourth fight, as I was informed five minutes before the fight that it was mandatory to wear chest and groin guards at that stadium, neither of which I had at the time, as it had never occurred to me to use them.
 Being an A-cup, a chest protector is not something that I had ever considered, as a sports bra pretty much eliminates any trace of boob that I do have, and I was thoroughly displeased at having to wear one.
-It was pretty much a cardboard pair of cones attached together by elastic with ‘Twins’ slapped across them, and was quite frankly, one of the worst designs for anything I’d ever seen in my life.
-Both the chest and groin guard stuck out from under my clothes in a rather unsubtle and embarrassing fashion, making me look pretty comical.
+It was pretty much a foam pair of cones attached together by elastic with ‘Twins’ slapped across them, and was quite frankly, one of the worst designs for anything I’d ever seen in my life.
+Both the chest and groin guard stuck out from under my clothes in a rather obvious and embarrassing fashion, making me look pretty comical.
 You can read more about that here.

 After that fight, I tried to look for an appropriate groin guard, as I had been asked to fight regularly at that stadium, but didn’t want a repeat of the previous episode.
 However, I didn’t find much at all, and my only option was this hideous FBT groin guard, shown below.

 I’ve heard of Thai girls wearing men’s groin guards in fights, but I can’t say that’s something I’ll be doing.
 As it stands, I’d prefer not to wear any protective gear at all, but if I would be very happy to come across a practical and comfortable solution.
 There is definitely a gap in the market for it, at least in Thailand.
 You could argue that we don’t need them, as I did when I was forced to wear those horrible communal ones, but I’m not sure that all women would agree.
-Also, having received more than a few knees and kicks to the ‘privates’, I’m not sure if I do, either.
+Also, having received more than a few knees and kicks to the groin, I’m not sure if I do, either.
 Are there many girls who actually do bother with groin or breast protection, anyway?
-Are they even necessary?
-I’d be interested to hear from any females who have an opinion on this, or those who have had any similar experiences.
+Are they absolutely necessary?
+I’d be interested to hear from anyone who has an opinion on this, or those who have had any similar experiences.
 Come forth, ladies.
 I can’t be the only one!